The Other (comic book storyline): Act Two

 Peter goes to see Mister Fantastic, who tells him that his condition is not caused by cancer or a viral or bacterial infectious disease.
 He is informed by Yellowjacket that the illness was caused by a radiation-based disease.
 Peter goes to see Bruce Banner, an expert on radiation-based mutation, who informs him that the disease is spreading too fast to be cured.
 Peter then sees the Black Panther on Banner's suggestion, but he also cannot find the source of Peter's illness.
 Back in New York City, Peter encounters the Enforcer Ox and, thinking him to be Morlun, fights him.
 In his anger, Peter almost kills him before Daredevil stops him.
 Later, Peter goes to Doctor Strange, who tells him he cannot use his magic to cure Peter and tells Peter to prepare himself for death.

 Peter, Mary Jane and Aunt May go to Latveria to use Doctor Doom's Time Machine to see past scenes in his life, like the day Richard and Mary Parker left Peter in the care of his Uncle Ben and Aunt May.
 After returning to Stark Tower, Peter plans a trip to Las Vegas with Mary Jane, namely in Tony Stark's penthouse suite.
 As he thinks of what it would be like in Las Vegas, Peter thinks about using his spider-sense to win at blackjack, in the hopes of making enough money for his family after he is gone, but of course, even Vegas would most likely be hit by super villains he would have to fight.
 In New York, Morlun is looking for Spider-Man (in vain) as Peter and Mary Jane are in one of Stark's space pods, looking down upon the Earth.

 Later, Peter tries to clear his head with web slinging.
 Not expecting to be attacked, Peter is caught off-guard when Morlun attacks him.
 The ensuing fight sends Spider-Man flying through J. Jonah Jameson's office.
 Spider-Man then moves the fight away from civilians and to Empire State University, where he was bitten by the spider that gave him his powers.
 The fight intensifies as momentum swings from Morlun's side to Spider-Man's side.
-After an exhausting array of punches and kicks, Spider-Man starts to think that he has the victory after a titanic and epic duel that raged across the city.
+After an exhausting array of punches and kicks, Spider-Man starts to think that he has emerged victorious in a brutal fight.
 However, Morlun tears Spider-Man's left eye out and pummels Spider-Man, leaving him beaten and unconscious.